 Pear & blackberry frangipane tart

-Quick homemade frangipane is the perfect carrier for all types of fruit.
-Keep it seasonal, apples and pears in autumn, cranberries and citrus in the winter, berries and figs for spring and summer.
+A homemade frangipane tart is the perfect podium for all types of delicious fruit.
+Keep it seasonal, with apples and pears in autumn, cranberries and citrus in the winter, and enjoy berries and figs for spring and summer.

-Roll the pastry to 3mm thick on a lightly floured work surface.
-Carefully line a 22cm, round, fluted tart tin allowing for a little overhang.
-Prick the base all over and place the lined tin in the freezer for 1 hour.
+Using 1 tablespoon of plain flour, lightly dust your work surface and roll the pastry to a 3mm thickness, then use the pastry to carefully line a 22cm, round, fluted tart tin, allowing for a little overhang.
+Using a fork, prick the base all over and place the lined tin in the freezer for 1 hour.

-Meanwhile place the butter, sugar, egg, 2 tablespoons of the pain flour, almonds and extract in a large mixing bowl.
-Whisk together until smooth and place to one side.
-Peel one of the pears, core and chop then place to one side.
+Meanwhile place the butter, sugar, eggs, remaining 2 tablespoons of plain flour, ground almonds and almond extract in a large mixing bowl, then whisk together until smooth before placing to one side.
+Peel, core and chop one of the pears, then place to one side.

-Pre-heat the oven to 180c/350f/gas mark 4.
-Fill the chilled case with baking beans and blind bake for 15 minutes.
-Remove the baking beans and return the case to the oven and bake for a further 5 minutes or until golden.
+Pre-heat the oven to 180C/160C (fan).
+Remove the chilled case from the fridge, fill with baking beans and blind bake for 15 minutes.
+Remove the baking beans and return the case to the oven, then bake for a further 5 minutes, or until golden.

-Allow to cool for a few minutes before removing from the tin and allow to cool on a wire rack.
-Serve warm with creme fraiche and berries or allow to cool completely.
-Dust with icing sugar and serve.
+Allow to cool for a few minutes before removing from the tin and allowing the tart to cool on a wire rack.
+Enjoy warm with crème fraîche and berries or allow to cool completely, dust with icing sugar and serve.

 160g unsalted butter, softened